DoodlingTurtle/ArtistMacroPad/README.md

 (This was made, so that the window will always have roughly the same visual size, when you look at it) You can also scale the window afterwards.

+by default a buttons `x`, `y`, `w` and `h` values will be read as "Pixel" coordinates.
+By defining `percentmessurements = true` these values will be read as percentage of the current viewport size

 ## Defing buttons
 Every ini group that is not `[window]` is defining a button.

-The group name `[Press the left key]` is for readability.
+The group name (example: `[Press the left key]`) is for readability.
 If you define multiple groups with the same name, they will override each other.
 Groups that start with a `#` (example `[#hidden group/button]`) will be ignored.

+### button propertys
 `label` is what is shown on the buttons.
-`command` will be executed, as soon as you interact with the button. (see the Command section for more details).
+`icon` can be used instead of label and points to a png graphic that is displayed instead of the labels text `command` will be executed, as soon as you interact with the button. (see the Command section for more details).

-`x`, `y`, `w`, `h` are the x/y position, with and height of the button inside the window area. all values are percentages from 0-100 (they need to be Integers though).
+`x`, `y`, `w`, `h` are the x/y position, with and height of the button inside the window area. depeding on if the `[window] percentmessurements` value is set, there values are read the following way: if it is defined => from 0-100 % (they need to be Integers though). if it is not defined => from 0 - `[window] width or height` px.

 `r`, `g`, `b` are for red, green and blue these values are from 0 - 255 and define the color of the button.
 They are optional if they are not set, they will be given the value 96